-2.01 This agreement shall remain in force effective beginning the first day of January, 2016 and ending on the 31st day of December, 2019.

-2.02 If no agreement is reached prior to the expiration of this agreement, this agreement shall be deemed to remain in full force and effect up to the time the Union goes on strike or the Company locks out the employees.

-2.03 If either party hereto wishes to propose an amendment to this agreement or a new agreement to take the place of this one upon its expiration date, it shall notify the other party in writing of its wishes in accordance with the labour laws of the Province of British Columbia.
+- 2.01 This agreement shall be in effect beginning the first day of January, 2020 and ending on the 31st day of December, 2022 and shall remain in full force and effect until this agreement is amended or renewed. - 2.02 If no agreement is reached prior to the expiration of this agreement, this agreement shall be deemed to remain in full force and effect up to the time the Union goes on strike or the Company locks out the employees. - 2.03 If either party hereto wishes to propose an amendment to this agreement or a new agreement to take the place of this one upon its expiration date, it shall notify the other party in writing of its wishes in accordance with the labour laws of the Province of British Columbia.